 In semi-Markov models, this quantity is a model parameter in itself.
 In phase-type approximation models, the parameters consist of the parameters of the sojourn distribution and the next-state probabilities, which (as in a Markov model) are assumed to be independent of the sojourn time.

-As the models in msmbayes
+As the models in msmbayes work in continuous time, the

 next-state probability is different from the transition